 Your essential guide to managing the changes to FRS 102

-Significant changes to FRS 102 are now in force impacting large businesses and SMEs.
+Significant changes to FRS 102 are now in force, impacting small and medium-sized enterprises, large, privately-owned companies and not-for-profit organisations and charities.

-Here we bring together our latest guidance, sector insights, and events to help you understand what’s changed, how to comply, and what the new standards mean for your business, your financial statements, and your strategic decisions.
+Here we bring together the latest guidance, sector insights, and events to help you understand what’s changed, how to comply, and what the new standards mean for your business, reporting, KPIs and future planning.

 Key contacts